Far-left politics: Communism and Marxism

 Communism is the belief that humanity should abandon class divisions in favour of a communist society organised around the needs and abilities of its citizens.
 Modern communism is a form of revolutionary socialism based on support for the communist society described in the writing of Karl Marx and Friedrich Engels, known as Marxism.
 Since its introduction, elements of Marxism have become a common factor between most far-left groups.
 Communist ideology appears in a variety of forms, especially since the dissolution of the Soviet Union left communists without a unifying force.

-Marxism specifically opposes capitalism, in contrast to anarchists who oppose both capitalism and the state in its entirety.
 Marxism sees the proletariat as the primary movers of the revolution.
 Marx and Engels observed that the working class of 19th century Europe had little influence on or attachment to their nations, and they espoused socialist internationalism that framed class struggle as an issue that united workers without regard to national affiliation.
 They considered socialist movements within a nation to be necessary only as a means to challenge that nation's bourgeoisie.
 Marx and Engels believed that the most developed nations were the most likely to see a communist revolution.

 Leninists, followers of Russian Marxist Vladimir Lenin, believe that capitalism should be replaced by a dictatorship of the proletariat, which would cause capitalism to degrade and quickly disappear.
 Leninist-led revolutions have imposed authoritarian rule over society despite invoking concepts of equality when seeking power.
 The Bolshevik revolution created soviet councils that were to serve as a democratic method of achieving the dictatorship of the proletariat.
 With the failure of revolutions in Western Europe, Leninism moved away from the belief that revolutions would occur in more developed nations through popular unrest.
 According to Luke March, the ideology was unsuccessful in more developed nations, as the middle and upper classes were more established, and the unionist working class outnumbered any revolutionary peasantry.